nemanjaasimic/e-pharm-backend/README.md

-# e-pharm-backend
+# clinical-backend
-Spring boot app for E Pharmacy system for ISA Course @ FTN-2020
+Backend for ISA course at FTN.